Houston vs. Temple NCAA Football Odds, Plays and Insights | November 13, 2021

 Temple Stats and Trends

-- The Owls have yet to cover the spread this year when underdogs by 24.5 points or more.

-- Temple's games this year have gone over the total in four out of eight opportunities (50%).
+- Temple's games this season have hit the over on four of eight set point totals (50%).

-- When Temple scores more than 22.2 points, it is 2-1 against the spread and 3-0 overall.
+- When Temple puts up more than 22.2 points, it is 2-1 against the spread and 3-0 overall.

-- Temple is 2-1 against the spread and 3-0 overall when the team picks up more than 300.7 yards.
+- In games that Temple picks up over 300.7 yards, the team is 2-1 against the spread and 3-0 overall.

 - The Owls have turned the ball over 14 times, two fewer times than the Cougars have forced turnovers (16).